Septic to Sewer

 5. Contractor will work with residents to provide ADA compliance when necessary.

-6. Project roads will be repaved toward the end of the project when all new sewer lines have been tested and released into service.
+6. Roads will be repaved once the new sewer lines have been tested and approved for service.

 The New Sewer System in a Nutshell